About Cornell Cinema

 Cornell Cinema's showcase for alternative children's media, the IthaKid Film Fest presents a total of ten Saturday matinees in the late fall (November/December) and early spring (February/March).
 The festival features high-quality children's programs, including feature-length international films, animated and live-action short films and videos, experimental and documentary works for children, silent classics with live piano accompaniment, and special hands-on workshops with guest artists.
 Previous workshop guests have included children's filmmaker Michael Rubbo, animators John Canemaker and Stephanie Maxwell, and Toronto-based experimental filmmaker John Porter.

-A program of the Department of Theatre, Film and Dance.
+A program of the Department of Performing and Media Arts.
 Cosponsored by the Office of the Dean of Students.
 Cornell Cinema receives major support from the Undergraduate and Graduate and Professional Student Assemblies and Public Funds from the New York State Council on the Arts.